Timescapes Castle Point Documentary

 Ferro-Concrete barges were used to keep artificial ‘Mulberry Harbours’ afloat used by the allies in D-Day as checkpoints in the English Channel.
 One was thought …

-Castle View School
+Castle View School, Canvey

 Share your memories with us by commenting at the end of the article!
 Now lying derelict with overgrown grass, collapsed ceilings and smashed windows, this …